tq-systems/meta-tq/meta-tq/doc/README.TQMa8MPxS.md

     configuration uses DHCP with fallback.
 Has to be adjusted if needed.
 * USB Host
   * USB Superspeed U3 powersave mode is broken
-  * U-Boot: some USB stick types are not working correctly in U-Boot.
-    After `usb reset` they may fail to enumerate correctly or causing a system reset during enumeration with errors like:
-    ```
-    WARN halted endpoint, queueing URB anyway.
-    Unexpected XHCI event TRB, skipping... (fbf120f0 00000000 13000000 03008401)
-    BUG at drivers/usb/host/xhci-ring.c:496/abort_td()!
-    BUG!
-    �esetting ...
-    ```
+  * Enumeration of USB devices may fail with different error conditions.

+    This is caused by erroneous overcurrent detection.
+As a result this sometimes triggers CPU reset in U-Boot caused by exceptions in USB stack.
 * USB 2.0 DRD (X4):
-  * Linux: no detection of USB devices in host mode
+  * Linux: no detection of USB devices in host mode (hardware limitation on SoM)
   * U-Boot: limited to peripheral in (dual role not supported by upstream DWC3 driver)
 * USB 3.0 micro (X3)
   * peripheral mode not supported (hardware limitation on SoM, connected to Hub)